Reeds-github/Hero-Mode/README.md

 <h2>Frequently asked questions</h2>

-<li>Q: Why is V3 taking so long?</li>
+<li>Q: Why did V3 take so long?</li>
 A: The scope of Hero Mode has increased vastly since development on V3 started, originally it was meant to be V2 with a few new tweaks, however it now also has new songs, badges, story, skins, and new mechanics!

 <li>Q: How much does the demo change?</li>
-A: Once completed, the V3 demo will end after Chapter 2.
+A: Once completed, the V3 demo will end after entering Chapter 2's pipe.

 <li>Q: Will future updates of the demo add more chapters?</li>
-A: No. if there's an update, it's likely to balance or fix something.
+A: Yes.
+Chapter 2, balances changes, and general bug fixes.

 <li>Q: When will the demo / full game come out?</li>